-Solved problem 4-7-design using table 3-10 when Lb>Lr.
+Solved problem 4-7-design using Table 3-10 when Lb>Lr.

 We will discuss why we should use Tabel 3-10, for the design of the section, instead of table 3-2, since Lb>Lr as we will find out.

 A solved problem 4-7 from Prof. Alan Williams’s book.
 A simply supported beam of Grade 50 has an unbraced length of 31′.
 Determine the lightest adequate w-shape if the beam is subjected to a uniform factored bending moment of 190 ft-kips(LRFD) or 127.0 Ft-kips (ASD) with cb=1.
-I have included the steps which are to be followed if we are going to start the design by selecting table AISC 3-2.
+I have included the steps to be followed if we start the design by selecting table AISC 3-2.

-Solving by using LRFD design.
+Solving problem 4-7 using LRFD design.

 If we will proceed by using AISC table 3-2, for the solved problem 4-7, where the W sections are sorted based on Zx.
 We have Zx estimated preliminary from the relation (Φb* Mn ) =(Φb* Fy*Zx ) then Zx=(Φb* Mn )/Φb* Fy.